tobek/laminae/notes.md

 - caste systems (LND?)
     + signaled by fashion and/or mannerisms
         * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")
+- Sleep is assumed to be death, a new spirit will take your body in the morning. reincarnation somewhere in this?
 - "Mental Health Unawareness Campaigns" that stress takes publicized forms, so here's some alternative form
 - Giant books multiple people to turn page
 - the bell ringing hearing contest episode (NGD? dissimulation NND)